mgc93/mgc93.github.io/_projects/4_project.md

     </div>
 </div>
 <div class="caption">
-    **Boundary separation (a)** represents the amount of evidence needed to make a decision.
+    <b>Boundary separation (a)</b> represents the amount of evidence needed to make a decision.
 Smaller decision boundaries indicate a lower caution level.
 This leads to more mistake on average, but also quicker responses.
 </div>